codedpills/techpeeps-blog/src/content/blog/the-weakest-reliable-person-beats-the-most-talented-one.md

 interviewDate: '2022-08-08'
 ---

-When I asked Richard Brandt what separates the developers who make it from the ones who don't, I braced myself for the usual answer.
+When I asked Richard Brandt what separates the developers who make it from the ones who don't, I expected the usual answer.
 Talent.
 Raw problem-solving ability.
 Maybe grit.
 Instead he said one word, almost before I finished the question: "Reliability."
-And then, in case I thought he was hedging, he doubled down with a line that has stuck with me since: "the weakest person that is reliable is, is better than the most talented person that is not reliable."
+And then, he doubled down with this: "the weakest person that is reliable is better than the most talented person that is not reliable."

 I did not expect that answer.
 But the more he explained it, the more it reframed everything else he had told me during this conversation.